 Keep it organised with an accessible calendar

-With myhrtoolkit’s online holiday calendar, you can manage access so that managers and employees can see the holiday information that is relevant to them.
+With myhrtoolkit's staff holiday planner, you can manage access so that managers and employees can see the holiday information that is relevant to them.
 This could be that of everyone else in the organisation or only people in their department and/or location.
 This helps everyone plan holidays in advance to manage their workload more effectively and retain organisational balance.

 Be aware of pro rata holiday allowances

-Beyond this, calculations may also need to account for casual workers and people working irregular hours or annualised hours.
+Beyond this, holiday entitlement calculation may also need to account for casual workers and people working irregular hours or annualised hours.
 Pro rata allowances also apply to starters and leavers who don’t work for your organisation for the entire leave year.
 This can be quite a lot to calculate!

-If you have a variety of holiday entitlements to consider, it’s worth looking into holiday management software to automate these calculations for you.
-Our staff holiday planner automatically calculates holiday entitlement based on a range of factors.
+If you have a variety of holiday entitlements to consider, it's worth looking into holiday management software to automate these calculations for you.
+Our staff holiday software automatically calculates holiday entitlement pro rata.
 This means you can rest assured that entitlements remain accurate and up to date.

 Got a question about how holiday software can help you with encouraging staff to take annual leave?
-Get in touch with our advisors for more information or to book a demo today.
+Get in touch with our advisers for more information or to book a demo today.

 Camille is a Marketing Executive for myhrtoolkit whose writing interests include HR technology, workplace culture, leave management, diversity, and mental health at work.